Photography Tips for Antarctica

 You’ll probably be no stranger to the fact that the conditions in Antarctica can be challenging for us humans, as well as for the technology we bring with us.
-Here, Expeditions Online have pulled together a list of photographers’ tips for Antarctica.
-Having travelled there previously, with camera in hand, we have learned what travellers need to do to get the most out of an Antarctic expedition cruise in photographic terms.
-We’ve shared our photographers tips for Antarctica here:
+Here, Expeditions Online has pulled together a list of photographers’ tips for Antarctica.
+Having traveled there previously, with camera in hand, we have learned what travelers need to do to get the most out of an Antarctic expedition cruise in photographic terms.
+We’ve shared our photographers' tips for Antarctica here:

 Firstly, let’s look at what you need to bring on an Antarctic expedition cruise to make the most of the photography opportunities you’ll get:

 - More than one camera body - It’s a good idea to take more than one camera body if you can manage it.
 I’ve found that it’s best not to have to change lenses when you are out and about.
 The weather conditions in Antarctica aren’t great for changing lenses.
 Plus opportunities, particularly wildlife-related ones move fast, so having two camera bodies means you are prepared and ready.

 - Tripod – A tripod will be useful for taking pictures in low light or for slow shutter photography.

 - Memory cards –Bring plenty, as you’ll take more photos than you think you will.
 Alternatively, bring a hard drive so you can move your pictures from card to drive.

 - Batteries – As with memory cards, bring spare batteries.
 The charge in batteries doesn’t last as long in the cold Antarctic weather.
 When you are outside, keep one battery in a warm pouch in case you need to change it over.

 - Sealable plastic bags/freezer bags – It is advisable to keep your gear in one of these bags as it’ll protect it from condensation which can happen when you move from a cold to a warm environment.